ibm-cloud-docs/vpc/backup_service_vpc_about.md

 You can choose to back up individual {{site.data.keyword.block_storage_is_short}} volumes or {{site.data.keyword.filestorage_vpc_short}} shares that are identified by tags.
 Or you can choose to create backups of all the {{site.data.keyword.block_storage_is_short}} volumes that are attached to a specific virtual server instance as members of a **consistency group**.
 When you configure backups for a [consistency group](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=ui#multi-volume-snapshots), you can choose to include the boot volume or leave it out.
 When you create multi-volume backups, you add the tag to the virtual server instance.

 When you request a backup snapshot of a consistency group, the system ensures that all write operations are complete before it takes the snapshots.
 Then, the system generates snapshots of all the selected Block Storage volumes that are attached to the virtual server instance at the same time.
 Depending on the number and size of the attached volumes, plus the amount of data that is to be captured, you might observe a slight IO pause.
 This IO pause can range from a few milliseconds up to 4 seconds.
 It is recommended to run your automated backup-policy during off-peak hours to minimize any impact on performance.

+As a customer with special access to preview the second-generation storage volumes with the `sdp` profile, you can now also automate the creation of individual snapshots with the Backup service.
+Cross-regional copies are not supported in this release.
+For more information, see [Backups for second-generation block storage volumes](#sdp-backups).
+{: preview}

 An individual volume or share is backed up when a user-provided [tag](#backup-service-about-tags) that is associated with a volume or share matches the tags for target resources in a backup policy.
 When you choose to back up all the Block Storage volumes that are attached to a virtual server instance, the user-provided tag is associated with the virtual server instance.
 When the scheduled backup is triggered by a backup plan, all resources with matching tags are backed up.